 Where to stay in St Petersburg Russia?

 During our latest stay we booked SuperHostel on Liteyny 41 – a good place to stay with spacious rooms and shared bathroom/kitchen.
 I can recommend this hostel to everybody who is looking for centrally located accommodation.
 Main street can be reached within 10 minutes by foot.

 The rooms are a bit small, but still very comfortable.
-There is no bathroom in the room, 3 renovated bathrooms with showers and flooring, like those from Polished Off WA, can be found on the floor.
+There is no bathroom in the room, can be found on the floor.

 During peak times they may be crowded.
-Typical for old buildings – wide, marble window sills, like the one when you browse this site, are perfect to sit on and enjoy the view of the evening Nevskiy or read a book, taking advantage of daylight.
+Typical for old buildings – wide, marble window sills are perfect to sit on and enjoy the view of the evening Nevskiy or read a book, taking advantage of daylight.
 Or just daydream.
 Whatever you feel like!

 Things to do in St Petersburg Russia for two days: Canal boat tour

 Everything is nearby, if you are staying at Nevskiy.
 There are several canals with boat tours (highly recommended!).
 It costs just 700 Rubles (~10EUR) to take a 1 hour guided tour.
 The city is stunning when seen from the water!
 No wonder they call it The Venice of the North!
 Numerous castles, mansions, political buildings – the 300-year history of the city will open right before your eyes!
 For some great pictures make sure to start during sunset.